About Teeth Whitening in Denver, CO

 Finding the Best Teeth Whitening Treatment for You

 Schedule a visit with your dentist to learn whether teeth whitening procedures would be effective for you.
 Whiteners do not correct all types of discoloration.
 For example, yellowish teeth will probably bleach well, brownish teeth may bleach less well, and grayish teeth may not bleach well at all.
-Likewise, whitening may not enhance your smile if you have had tooth-colored fillings or crowns.
+Likewise, professional teeth whitening in Denver may not enhance your smile if you have had tooth-colored fillings or crowns.
 The whitener will not affect the color of these materials and they will stand out in your newly whitened smile.
 In these cases, you do have other options, such as porcelain veneers.

 Tooth Whitening Treatments

 - Professional teeth whitening with your doctor